ColeFaraday/AliceAnalysis/README.md

 4. The `pre_process.py` script takes in the input filename (of the raw data numpy file) and the output filename (to write to) and goes through some basic pre processing
-5. The data in the output file cam then be used for further analysis and is a four dimensional numpy array with columns of "Event number", "Pad Row", "Pad Column", "Time Bin".
+5. The data in the output file can then be used for further analysis and is a four dimensional numpy array with columns of "Event number", "Pad Row", "Pad Column", "Time Bin".
 The value of each element in the array represents an ADC count which relates to whether a particle was detected there.